strbrgr/jochen/content/posts/solving-aoc-2018-in-2024.md

 ---

 ## Day 4
 This was a lot of code.
 Pretty sure the logic between part 1 and part 2 is sort of duplicated, so that should be improved.
 I'm also not happy about the parsing and splitting to extract the timestamps.
-I should probably look at regex or a library like [nom](https://docs.rs/nom/latest/nom/).
+I should probably look at regex or a crate like [nom](https://docs.rs/nom/latest/nom/).
 ```rust
 use std::error::Error;
 use std::result;